mir-dataset-loaders/mirdata/CONTRIBUTING.md

 ### Creating a module.

 Copy and paste this template and adjust it for your dataset.
 Find and replace `Example` with the name of your dataset.
+You can also remove any comments beginning with `# --`

 ```python